Niki Lindroth von Bahr: Biography

-In 2017 von Bahr released Min Börda (The Burden), a dystopian animated musical.
+In 2017, Lindroth von Bahr released The Burden, a dystopian animated musical.
 Her short was nominated for the Prize for Best Short Film 2017 at the Directors' Fortnight (Quinzaine des Réalisateurs) during Cannes Festival in May 2017.
 One month later, The Burden won the Oscars qualifying Cristal Award for the Best Animated Short at the Annecy International Animated Film Festival in France.
 Since the release The Burden has won over 80 awards.

-Niki Lindroth von Bahr is a member of the Oscars Academy since 2020.
+Lindroth von Bahr is a member of the Oscars Academy since 2020.
 She is also a costume designer and has been working for artists like Fever Ray and David Bowie.